 Helping Hoarders: How to Get their Space in Order

 We all probably know someone who has way too much stuff.
 It’s easy for junk to pile up and take over our homes.
 Most of us eventually clean it up, but some people have a very difficult time with this task.
 This condition is called hoarding.
+Helping hoarders is important and we have some tips.

 Definition of Hoarding